rives-io/riv/docs/getting-started.md

 rivemu -record=antcopter.rivtape antcopter.sqfs 1
 ```

-Did you notice the `1` added command?
+Did you notice the `1` added argument?
 For this specific cartridge this argument will change the game *parameters*,
 it will set the number of lifes to 1, so go ahead and play until you die.

-After dying the file `antcopter.rivtape` will be saved,
+After you die the file `antcopter.rivtape` will be saved,
 and can re-watch you game play with:

 ```sh